juliejonak/Blockchain-Notes/README.md

 Our to do list is:

 <br>

 ```
 *Server*

 Modify the server we created to:

 * Hard code the genesis block so that all servers using this code can share a chain

 * When a new block is mined, alert all nodes in its list of registered nodes to add the new block

 * Receive a new block from one of the nodes in its list of registered nodes, *validate it*, and add it to the chain, or, if necessary, query for the entire chain

 * Validate the new block by checking the index, previous hash, and proof
 ```

 <br>

-Let's open our `blockchain.py`.
+Let's open our `blockchain.py` file.
 We'll also need to be able to run servers on multiple ports to test if this is working.

-At the bottom of the file, this code helps with it:
+At the bottom of the file, this code helps with that:

 <br>

 ```
 if __name__ == '__main__':
     if len(sys.argv) > 1: